-- Member for the Education Sector: Mr David Atchoarena, Director, ED/PDE
+- Member for the Education Sector: Mr David Atchoarena, Director, ED/THE

-- Member for the Natural Sciences Sector (acting): Mr Qunli Han, Director, Executive Office, SC/EO
+- Member for the Natural Sciences Sector: Mr Qunli Han, Director, Director, SC/EES

-- Member for the Social and Human Sciences Sector: Ms Angela Melo, Director, SHS/HPD
+- Member for the Social and Human Sciences Sector: Ms Angela Melo, Director, SHS/YES

-- Member for the Culture Sector: Ms Lynne Patchett, Chief EO/CLT
+- Member for the Culture Sector: Ms Mechtild Rossler, Deputy Director, CLT/WHC

 - Member for the Communication and Information Sector: Mr Indrajit Banerjee, Director, CI/KSD

-- Member for Field Offices: Mr Axel Plathe, Head of Kathmandu Office & UNESCO Rep. to Nepal
+- Member for Field Offices: Mr Kim Gwang-Jo, Director Bangkok Office

 - Member for Institutes: Mr Khalil Mahshi, Director, IIEP